Bonjour & bienvenue!

-I provide savvy high-end travelers and professionals with learning tips and workshops to speak French.
-I help you improve your pronunciation, take your French to the next level, feel more confident while speaking French so you change how locals perceive you (and fall even more in love with the French culture, cuisine and savoir-faire!).
+I can help you with that, I can teach you how to sound a lot more like a native.
+I can help you take your French to the next level, feel more confident while speaking French so you change how locals perceive you (and fall even more in love with the French culture, cuisine and savoir-faire!).
 I also like to share my “bonnes adresses” and my coups de coeur.

 I’m literally fascinated by the process involved in learning a language.
 I’m fascinated by the tipping point, when a student breaks through and starts “flying” in a foreign language, just as I’m fascinated by the various phases of enthusiasm and discouragement that are involved in the journey.

 I went through it myself (I actually went through the learning process twice, since I had to learn a third language also) and now my French is better than my English.
 Yes, vous m’avez bien lu, although English is my “mother-tongue”, I actually am more proficient in French.

 I understand and know the challenges involved in learning French:

 - How do you pronounce the French “R”?

 - How do you pronounce the awfully cute acute “U”, as I like to call it?